madpiano/2019-432/projects/README.md

 ## Project 2 Materials

-- Instructions for Project 2 will appear later this semester.
+- An early draft of [Instructions for Project 2](https://github.com/THOMASELOVE/2019-432/tree/master/projects/project2) is available.